History of Belfast: Capital of Northern Ireland

-When Éamon de Valera unveiled his constitution in 1937, Articles 2 and 3 stated that the government in Dublin had the right to exercise jurisdiction over the entire island of Ireland.
-The constitution also recognised the validity of the Protestant Church and others, however, it gave special status to the Roman Catholic Church in Ireland.
-Craigavon called for a general election in 1938 to show his contempt for the Irish Constitution, with the Unionists winning a crushing majority over Nationalists and others.
+The Constitution of Ireland proposed by Éamon de Valera and approved by Irish voters in 1937, contained a claim in articles 2 and 3 to the entire island of Ireland.
+The constitution recognised the special position of the Catholic Church as the faith of "the great majority of the citizens", while also recognising named Protestant churches.
+Craigavon called the 1938 Northern Ireland general election to show his contempt for the Irish Constitution, with the Unionists winning a crushing majority over Nationalists and others.
 By February 1938, nearly a third of industrial workers were unemployed.
 Eyewitnesses recall seeing barefoot children at the Albertbridge pens in Belfast hoping to get unwanted, unsterilised milk before the cattle were shipped to England.
 Belfast Corporation would only build 2,000 council houses between the World Wars and many were built with inferior materials amidst accusations of corruption.
 Malnutrition was also a major issue for families both in the Free State and Northern Ireland, with a 9.6% infant mortality rate in Belfast, compared with 5.9% in Sheffield, England.
 It was stated in Stormont that maternity was more dangerous in Northern Ireland than in England or the Free State, with maternal mortality rising by a fifth between 1922 and 1938.
 Tuberculosis was also a concern, killing many young people in Belfast and other areas.